kzkedzierska/sonics/README.md

                         the minimum number of STRs in a molecule for it to be included in the simulations.
 If set to -1 minimum number of STRs set to 1.
+Default: 5 -j ONE_ALLELE, --one_allele ONE_ALLELE
-Default: 5 -e MIN MAX, --efficiency MIN MAX
+                        Number of reads supporting only one allele for it to be included in the output.
+Default: 40 -e MIN MAX, --efficiency MIN MAX
                         PCR efficiency before-after per cycle, i.e.
                         probability of the amplification.
 Default: (0.001,